ronoaldo/mercurio/mods/xdecor/README.md

 It is the same as X-Decor, except with all the non-free files replaced and with bugfixes.
 There are no new features.

+## New blocks

+This mod adds many decoration blocks: Flower pot, weathervane, radio, speaker, wooden tile, new bricks, lamps, candles, new doors, packed ice, and more.

+This mod also adds 7 new block shapes for many Minetest Game blocks.
+They can be created by using the workbench.
+This includes panels, mini blocks and flat stairs.

 ## Special nodes

 Most blocks in this mod are purely decorative, but there are also many special